hack-gibson/yes-chef/README.md

 ## A Note on the Data

 The Sysco catalog is intentionally imperfect.
 Some ingredients will match exactly, some will require interpreting the catalog's naming conventions (e.g., "applewood-smoked bacon" in the menu vs. `BACON, SMOKED, APPLEWOOD, THICK CUT` in the catalog), and some won't be there at all.
-How your system handles each case is part of the evaluation.
+How your system handles these cases is something to condsider.

 Prices in the catalog are **per case** in food service quantities.
 ---